 The sensitivity analysis below have been determined based on the exposure to interest rates for financial instruments at statement of financial position date and the stipulated change taking place at the beginning of the financial year and had been constant throughout the reporting period in the case of instruments that have floating rates.

-If interest rates had been 50 basis points higher or lower and all other variables been constant, the Companies profit before tax for the year would increase or decrease by \$\$3,000 (2022: increase or decrease by \$\$3,000) respectively.
+If interest rates had been 50 basis points higher or lower and all other variables been constant, the Companies loss before tax for the year would increase or decrease by \$\$3,000 (2023: \$\$3,000) respectively.

 Foreign currency risk